armory/docs/content/en/includes/admin/tls/what-you-need.md

 | Rosco | Java | Yes | Yes |
 | Terraformer* | Golang | Yes | Yes |

-* Dinghy is the service for Pipelines as Code.
+* Dinghy is the service for Pipelines-as-Code.
 * Terraformer is the service for the Armory Terraform Integration.

 **Note**: Gate may be handled differently if you already [terminating SSL at Gate]({{< ref "dns-and-ssl" >}}).
 If not, make sure the load balancer and ingress you are using supports self-signed certificates.